RWS/gulp-svg-css/README.md

-# Gulp inline svg
+# gulp-svg-css

-Gulp plugin that embeds svg images inside a single CSS file.
+Gulp plugin that embeds svg images inside a single CSS file using data-uri.

 # Usage